|Welcome to OAK HALL REGIONAL PARK

 - Enter the project with an amount equal to 5% of the Construction Contract Totals.

-Phase 1 Facilities to be built:
+Phase 1 Facilities (now in-service):

 - Grading for all park facilities (Phase 1 and future)